-In the past, there has been a common theme in the discussion of what health disasters we might be inheriting from our familial gene pool.
-The thought process goes something like this: my mom had cancer and so will I; my whole family has thyroid challenges and so will I; I come from a family of diabetics and that will ultimately be my fate.
-What a bleak outlook.
+In the past, there has been a common theme in the discussion of what health disasters might be inherited from our familial gene pool.
+The thought process goes something like this: my mom had cancer, and so will I; my whole family has thyroid challenges, and so will I; I come from a family of diabetics, and that will ultimately be my fate—what a bleak outlook.

-We are now able to free ourselves from the dread that permeates generations who worry about heart disease, diabetes, thyroid challenges, cancer, and weight loss resistance and link these challenges to lousy family genetics.
+We can now free ourselves from the dread that permeates generations who worry about heart disease, diabetes, thyroid challenges, cancer, and weight loss resistance and link these challenges to lousy family genetics.
 Now we can celebrate a newfound understanding that it is mostly our environment and our mindset that determines our future, NOT our genes.

 The Science of Epigenetics

-For example, the Human Genome Project started in 1988 to map out genes, in hopes that it would lead to some breakthrough studies in healing many incurable illnesses.
+For example, the Human Genome Project started in 1988 to map out genes to lead to some breakthrough studies in healing many incurable illnesses.
 But what they found was surprising.
-Not only did we find that human beings possess fewer genes than previously documented; the very genes we thought we knew so much about operated quite differently.
+Not only did we find that human beings possess fewer genes than previously documented, the very genes we thought we knew so much about operated quite differently.

 How Environment Affects Our Gene Pool